GTJ82/Becker_Grounds_Management/README.md

 ## Acknowledgments

-* Darcey Meus and Dan Shelly worked on the backend part of the application.
+* Darcey Meus, Josh Eskew and Dan Shelly worked on the backend part of the application.
 * Josh Eskew and Tamara Golub worked on the front-end design and formatting.
-* Tamara Golub worked on the ReadMe file and the presentation of the project.
-* This assignment was challenging and fun!!